 You can set your brand apart from the competition by putting timely, actionable data behind your CSR claims.
 This reassures all interested parties that you’re not just talking about CSR —you’re actively pursuing it.

 Of course, most retailers have an interactive e-commerce website for their consumers and an updated career page for job applicants.
-However, Patagonia is unique because they incorporate specific and actionable data that reveals its progress towards environmental and social initiatives—something that is sure to resonate with stakeholders in the long run.
+However, Patagonia is unique because it incorporates specific and actionable data that reveals its progress toward environmental and social initiatives—something that is sure to resonate with stakeholders in the long run.

 Thanks to the Internet of Things (IoT), we’re more connected than ever before.
 On a daily basis, consumers are inundated with brands telling their stories and sharing updates through social media posts and ads.

 While this information is interesting, it isn’t always memorable.
 When is the last time you remembered the script someone read on Facebook Live?
-What about the exact language they used in an Instagram post?
+What about the exact language a company used in an Instagram post?